Taping is a great way of relieving symptoms of patellofemoral pain by helping to control the position of the patella (kneecap)

-We recommend seeking professional advice before attempting any self treatment.
-For this taping to be affective it is important to understand how the patella needs to be adjusted.
-It can be tilted, rotated and glided sideways and sometimes trail and error is necessary.
+We recommend seeking professional advice before attempting any self-treatment.
+For this taping to be effective it is important to understand how the patella needs to be adjusted.
+It can be tilted, rotated and glided sideways and sometimes trial and error are necessary.

 Before taping the patella

 It is important to first find the sore spot where the underside of the knee cap rubs on the tibia bone.
 It may be trial and error to start with.
 The knee cap usually needs to be glided sideways away from the sore spot.

 The knee cap may also need to be tilted or rotated in addition to sliding it medially.
 The therapist needs to

 The effectiveness of taping should be assessed by performing an activity which usually causes pain (e.g. a squat) before applying the tape, which is then repeated after the tape is applied.
 If the taping has been effective then the activity should be virtually pain-free.

 - 2.5cm (1 inch) nonstretch white zinc oxide tape.

 - It is often possible to buy a specific patella taping kit.

 - The knee cap should be assessed to work out which way the tape should be applied.

 - By moving and applying pressure to the knee cap it may be possible to determine where the sore spot is and in which direction the patella should be glided.